ranraj/finspin/README.md

 - Auto grouping by labeling notes type and date
 - Zoom in / out the Notes Board
 - UX imporvement
+- Reminder and Browser alert
+- Notes type for Table, Graph, Long text
+- Edit poup shoule be maximizable for long text edit
+### Improvement
+- Pick other tile color on edit a tile

 ### Bugs
 - Default note position goes beyong the board limit